-(in € millions) Share capital Percentage share of capital held Gross carrying amount of shares in other subsidiaries and affiliates Aggregate carrying amount of shares in other subsidiaries and affiliates Loans and advances granted and received by the company SEB International Service S.A.S 0.8 0.3 46.80% 0.5 0.5 18.12
+(in € millions) Share capital Reserves and retained earnings Percentage share of capital held Aggregate carrying amount of shares in other subsidiaries and affiliates Loans and advances granted and received by the company SEB International Service S.A.S 0.8 0.3 46.80% 0.5 0.5 18.12

 The company considers that disclosure of results of individual subsidiaries could be seriously prejudicial to its interests.
 Additional information analyzed by geographic segment is provided at consolidated level.
-Group consolidated revenue generated by direct and indirect subsidiaries and affiliates totaled €8,006.0 million, and profit attributable to owners of the parent came to €386.2 million.
+Group consolidated revenue generated by direct and indirect subsidiaries and affiliates totaled & 0.06.0 million, and profit attributable to owners of the parent came to & 386.2 million.